ADH4

 Alcohol dehydrogenase 4 is an enzyme that in humans is encoded by the ADH4 gene.

 This gene encodes class II alcohol dehydrogenase 4 pi subunit, which is a member of the alcohol dehydrogenase family.
 Members of this enzyme family metabolize a wide variety of substrates, including ethanol, retinol, other aliphatic alcohols, hydroxysteroids, and lipid peroxidation products.
 Class II alcohol dehydrogenase is a homodimer composed of 2 pi subunits.
 It exhibits a high activity for oxidation of long-chain aliphatic alcohols and aromatic alcohols and is less sensitive to pyrazole.
 This gene is localized to chromosome 4 in the cluster of alcohol dehydrogenase genes.

+There is evidence that ancestors of modern humans developed the ADH4 producing gene some 10 million years ago.
+This probably helped them to take advantage of rotting fruit as they shifted to a terrestrial lifestyle.